How to Fix Glasses Arm Hinge

 Test the repair: After the adhesive has fully cured, carefully open and close the glasses to ensure that the hinge functions properly and that the repair holds.

-The final touch (if needed): If there’s any excess adhesive or residue on the glasses, you can gently scrape it off with a small tool or a razor blade, being careful not to scratch the lenses or frames.
+The final touch: If there’s any excess adhesive or residue on the glasses, you can gently scrape it off with a small tool or a razor blade, being careful not to scratch the lenses or frames.

 How to Fix Glasses ARM Hinges with Glue?